Pascalpex/PexNPC/README.md

 - Lightweight and small in file size
 - Fast updates for new Minecraft versions.
 Most of the time, the updates arrive at the same day as the Paper API does

-Please note, that this plugin only supports the latest version of Minecraft.
+Please note that this plugin only supports the latest version of Minecraft.
 Older versions may or may not work.
 ## Building
 ```
 ./gradlew build